CiscoDevNet/terraform-provider-aci/website/docs/r/fabric_wide_settings.html.markdown

 }
 ```

+## NOTE ##
+Users can use the resource of type `aci_fabric_wide_settings` to change the configuration of the object Fabric Wide Settings.
+Users cannot create more than one instance of object Fabric Wide Settings.

 ## Argument Reference ##
 * `name` - (Optional) Name of object Fabric-Wide Settings Policy.
 * `annotation` - (Optional) Annotation of object Fabric-Wide Settings Policy.